j-at-ch/va-transformer/README.md

 # va-transformers

-This repo contains the code for the paper *Value-aware transformers for 1.5d data*!
-Thanks for checking out this codebase!
+This repo contains the code for the paper *Value-aware transformers for 1.5d data* - thanks for checking out this codebase!

 ## Requirements

-We have provided a requirements.txt file specifying the basic packages needed to use this repo.
+I've provided a requirements.txt file specifying the basic packages needed to use this repo.
 We use a conda env.
 Note that Anaconda does not provide a distribution for the entmax package.
 This is accessible on pypi.
 To bring it into a conda-managed venv you can add pip to your conda venv.
 Then install entmax into venv directly via pip.
 E.g.